abonello/project-1/README.md

 There will also be a fixed navigation at the top, a **header** just below the navigation, a **contact form** and a **footer** with links.

-I will also add a quote section between the About me section and the contact form.
+I will also add a quote section between the portfolio section and the contact form.
 This will form a natural break of an otherwise two sections using the greyish gradient background.

 **Navigation** will be through the nav buttons at the top, the buttons (Primary and Secondary CTA) as well as through scrolling.